robotjsorg/sqlsync-react-example/README.md

 pnpm i
 ```

-## Build SQLSync Wrapper
+## Build SQLSync React
-* Clone this repo alongside SQLSync: `git clone https://github.com/jmcmahon443/sqlsync-wrapper`
+* Clone this repo alongside SQLSync: `git clone https://github.com/jmcmahon443/sqlsync-react`
 ```
 ├── sqlsync/
-└── sqlsync-wrapper/
+└── sqlsync-react/
 ```

 ### Local
 * Deploy backend using `pnpm dev` from `sqlsync/demo/cloudflare-backend/`
-* Build and upload reducer to local backend using `just upload-reducer` from `sqlsync-wrapper/`
+* Build and upload reducer to local backend using `just upload-reducer` from `sqlsync-react/`
-* Build and deploy frontend using `pnpm i; pnpm dev` from `sqlsync-wrapper/frontend/`
+* Build and deploy frontend using `pnpm i; pnpm dev` from `sqlsync-react/frontend/`

 ### Remote
 These are instructions for deploying to Cloudflare.

 #### Backend
 * Manually update `name` and `bucket_name` in `wrangler.toml` in `sqlsync/demo/cloudflare-backend/` to match the intended Cloudflare Worker name and R2 Bucket name.
-* Manually update `SQLSYNC_PROD_URL` in `justfile` in `sqlsync-wrapper/` to intended Cloudflare Worker URL
+* Manually update `SQLSYNC_PROD_URL` in `justfile` in `sqlsync-react/` to intended Cloudflare Worker URL
 * Deploy backend using `npx wrangler deploy` from `sqlsync/demo/cloudflare-backend/`
-* Upload reducer to remote backend using `just upload-reducer remote` from `sqlsync-wrapper/`
+* Upload reducer to remote backend using `just upload-reducer remote` from `sqlsync-react/`

 #### Frontend
-* Manually update `COORDINATOR_URL` in `main.tsx` in `sqlsync-wrapper/demo/frontend/` to intended Cloudflare Worker URL
+* Manually update `COORDINATOR_URL` in `main.tsx` in `sqlsync-react/demo/frontend/` to intended Cloudflare Worker URL
-* Build the frontend distribution using `npx vite build` from `sqlsync-wrapper/frontend/`
+* Build the frontend distribution using `npx vite build` from `sqlsync-react/frontend/`
 * Double check `.wasm` files are under 25MB (for example, should be 2MB compared to 60MB)
-* Manually upload `sqlsync-wrapper/frontend/dist/` to Cloudflare Pages
+* Manually upload `sqlsync-react/frontend/dist/` to Cloudflare Pages